Carl Tanzler: Early life

-Tanzler grew up in Imperial Germany, but, at some point, wound up in Australia just prior to the outbreak of World War I. The following "Editorial Note" accompanying the autobiographical account "The Trial Bay Organ: A Product of Wit and Ingenuity" by "Carl von Cosel" in the Rosicrucian Digest of March and April 1939, gives details about his stay in Australia before his internment during the Great War, as well as his subsequent return to Germany after the War:
+From an early age, Karl Tänzler reported to have visions in his dreams from an ancestor and a noble countess Anna Constantia von Brockdorff (1680–1765), which had special meaning and significance to him.
+He was convinced these "visions" were messages from Anna Constantia von Brockdorff from the dead.
+He was infatuated with her physical appearance, dark hair, and beauty.
+Because Anna Constantia von Brockdorff was also known as "the Countess of Cozel", he adopted the name Karl Tänzler von Cosel, which he preferred to be called by.
+He was following "Editorial Note" accompanying the autobiographical account "The Trial Bay Organ: A Product of Wit and Ingenuity" by "Carl von Cosel" in the Rosicrucian Digest of March and April 1939, gives details about his stay in Australia before his internment during the Great War, as well as his subsequent return to Germany after the War:

 Tanzler's account of Trial Bay Gaol, his secret building of a sailboat, etc., is confirmed by Nyanatiloka Mahathera, who mentions that he planned to escape from the Gaol with "Count Carl von Cosel" in a sailboat, and provides other information about the internment of Germans in Australia during World War I.

 Around 1920, following his return to Germany, Tanzler married Doris Schäfer (1889–1977).
 Together they had two children: Ayesha Tanzler (1922–1998), and Clarista Tanzler (1924–1934), who died of diphtheria.

 Tanzler emigrated to the United States from Germany in 1926, sailing from Rotterdam on February 6, 1926 to Havana, Cuba.
-From Cuba he settled in Zephyrhills, Florida, where his sister had already emigrated, and was later joined by his wife and two daughters.
+From Cuba, he settled in Zephyrhills, Florida, where his sister had already emigrated, and was later joined by his wife and two daughters.
 Leaving his family behind in Zephyrhills in 1927, he took a job as a radiology technician at the U.S. Marine Hospital in Key West, Florida under the name Carl von Cosel.

 During his childhood in Germany, and later while traveling briefly in Genoa, Italy, Tanzler claimed to have been visited by visions of a dead, purported ancestor, Countess Anna Constantia von Cosel, who revealed the face of his true love, an exotic dark-haired woman, to him.